azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The previously created service bus is shown.](media/2019-06-19-16-48-25.png "Azure Portal Resource Groups")

-6. On the Overview blade, click on Topic under Entities on the left-hand side of the blade.
+6. On the Overview blade, select on Topic under Entities on the left-hand side of the blade.

     ![In the Overview blade Entities section, under Entities, Topics is selected.](media/image34.png 'Overview blade Entities section')